Canada Research Chair

 - I was an organizer of the Combinatorial Algebraic Geometry Major Thematic Program at the Fields

 Institute held from July to December 2016.

-- As of December 2014, I am a Canada Research Chair (Tier 2) in Equivariant
+- I am a Canada Research Chair (Tier 2) in Equivariant

 - I was a 2013-2014 recipient of the Japan Society for the Promotion of Science Invitation Fellowship for